|(a) A licensee must provide marriage and family therapy

 for professional services.
 A licensee employed or under contract with

-a chemical dependency facility or a mental health facility, shall
+a chemical dependency facility or a mental health facility must comply

-comply with the requirements in Health and Safety Code, §164.006
+with the requirements in Texas Health and Safety Code, §164.006

 (relating to Soliciting and Contracting with Certain Referral Sources).

-Compliance with Health and Safety Code, Chapter 164 (relating to Treatment
+Compliance with Texas Health and Safety Code, Chapter 164 (relating

-Facilities Marketing and Admission Practices) shall not be considered
+to Treatment Facilities Marketing and Admission Practices) is not

-(f) A licensee shall not exploit his/her position of
+(f) A licensee may not exploit the licensee's position

-(g) A licensee shall not engage in activities that
+(g) A licensee may not engage in activities that seek

-seek to meet the licensee's personal needs instead of the needs of
+to meet the licensee's personal needs instead of the needs of the

-(h) A licensee shall not provide marriage and family
+(h) A licensee may not provide marriage and family

 therapy services to family members, personal friends, educational